- As low as $311/Night

 About the Area

 Located in Myrtle Beach, this vacation home is near theme parks and on the beach.
-The area's natural beauty can be seen at North Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
-Looking to enjoy an event or a game while in town?
-See what's happening at Broadway Grand Prix or Myrtle Beach Sports Center.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those in the mood for shopping can visit Barefoot Landing and Broadway at the Beach.
+Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
 With jet skiing, kayaking, and snorkeling nearby, you'll find plenty of adventures in the water.

 Special Instructions